 1. Look at your itinerary, know your trip.

 For the treks with OneSeed, formal wear is not necessary.
-In fact, walking around the lodge in your long johns and Chacos is perfectly acceptable attire.
-Both Chile and Nepal are conservative cultures, so be conscious of this when packing.
+In fact, walking around the lodge in your long johns and sandals is perfectly acceptable attire.
+Many areas where OneSeed operates have conservative cultures, so be conscious of this when packing.

-3. Talk to people that have done a similar trip (or check Internet forums).
+2. Talk to people that have done a similar trip.

 Unless you are experienced at packing for an expedition, half is a pretty good rule of thumb.
 Women often pack more clothes than men because we are used to needing separate outfits, but while on the trail, you want to consolidate what you are bringing.
 No one will judge for wearing the same pants for a week.
-Make sure you have all the appropriate clothing (see our packing lists for Nepal and Chile), but don’t take more than necessary.
+Make sure you have all the appropriate clothing (see our packing lists), but don’t take more than necessary.

 Weigh your pack and test it out.
 Walk around with it for a while.
 Would you be comfortable for carrying this pack for an extended period of time?
-For treks in Nepal, there is a weight limit of 10kg/22lb for the pack that will be carried by a guide in training.
-For our Chile expeditions, you’ll be carrying your own–all the more reason to pack light!
+Depending on your final destination, you may be carrying it for multiple days in a row–all the more reason to pack light!

 Come back in a few days and see if you have different feelings on any of the items, both items you may not need and items you may want to put back in (just not too many!).
 There’s nothing like mountain dried hair, so leave the hairdryer at home!